Creality Ender 3 Comparison: V2 vs V3 SE vs V3 KE (US Guide)

 Pros: Proven reliability, endless documentation, huge mod ecosystem Cons: Manual bed leveling, older design, Bowden extruder Best for: Makers who want maximum community support and plan to modify

-Ender 3 V3 SE: Our Top Pick The Creality Ender 3 V3 SE is Creality's best value proposition.
+Ender 3 V3 SE: Top Pick The Creality Ender 3 V3 SE is Creality's best value proposition.
 Auto bed leveling (CR Touch), sprite direct drive extruder, and PC spring steel bed.
 Modern features at budget prices.

 Pros: Auto bed leveling, direct drive, excellent value, good beginner experience Cons: Slightly smaller community than V2, standard speed Best for: New makers wanting modern features without premium prices